ropensci-archive/checkers/README.md

 checkers
 ========

 **checkers** is a framework for reviewing analysis projects.
-This package provides both automatied checks for best practises as well as a descriptive guide for best practices.
+This package provides both automated checks for best practises as well as a descriptive guide for best practices.

 Analysis Review Criteria
 ========================